Paths and cylinders

 As any other pushout, the mapping cylinder has a universal property: for any space and mapping , such that for all , there is a unique , such that the composition equals and the composition equals .

-Let be any continuous map.
-The canonical map is a homotopy equivalence.
+For a continuous function, the canonical map is a homotopy equivalence.
 In fact its homotopy inverse can be chosen a deformation retraction.
+In particular every continuous function factors as a map into its mapping cylinder followed by a deformation retraction.

 We exhibit as a homotopy equivalence by constructing its homotopy inverse given by , where is a class of and for .
 Clearly this map is well-defined and .
 On the other hand, .
 Homotopy is given by